 - to the saints and faithful brothers in the Anointed at Colossae; grace to you and peace from God our Father.

 - We always give thanks to the God and Father of our Lord Jesus the Anointed while praying about you,

 - having heard of your faith in Jesus the Anointed and the ^love that you have for all the saints

 - because of the hope being stored for you in the heavens, which you previously heard in the word of truth; the gospel.

-- The gospel which is present in you, just as it’s bearing fruit and growing in all the world, even as it was among you from the day you heard and recognized the grace of God in truth.
+- The gospel which is present in you, just as it’s also bearing fruit and growing in all the world as it also was among you from the day you heard and recognized the grace of God in truth.

 - Just as you learned from Epaphras – our beloved fellow servant – who is a faithful servant of the Anointed on our behalf,